Return to the Costume List

 I don't have the time I used to when I first started this list, and I am much less familiar with the Transylvanians' costumes, as most casts I've been in didn't feature Trannies for any length of time.
 So these are preliminary and will need a lot of refining.
 If you wish to make additions or corrections, please email me .

-Many thanks to Rebecca, the first person who ever actually sent me any Tranny details, and to Mike Allen, who is drowning me in new ones.
+Many thanks to Rebecca, the first person who ever actually sent me any Tranny details, and to Mike Allen, who sent detailed descriptions of individual Trannies.

 Transylvanian Guest Costumes: Generalities